coreos/rpm-ostree/docs/treefile.md

  * `container`: boolean, optional: Defaults to `false`.
 If `true`, then rpm-ostree will not do any special handling of kernel, initrd or the /boot directory.
 This is useful if the target for the tree is some kind of container which does not have its own kernel.
+This also implies several other options, such as `tmp-is-dir: true` and `selinux: false`.

  * `add-files`: Array, optional: Copy external files to the rootfs.